lladrian/Todo-List-API/README.md

  - Implement proper data validation
  - Implement pagination and filtering for the to-do list

+## Bonus
+ - Implement filtering and sorting for the to-do list
+ - Implement unit tests for the API
+ - Implement rate limiting and throttling for the API
+ - Implement refresh token mechanism for the authentication

 ## What I installed to this app

 1. npm install express mongoose redis express-rate-limit dotenv nodemon